Below the Root (video game): Reception and legacy

-From retrospective overviews, Earl Green of AllGame complimented the games graphics as being more than adequate for the fantasy setting and that the game's puzzles and vertical world was captivating and engrossing.
+From retrospective overviews, Earl Green of AllGame complimented the game's graphics as being more than adequate for the fantasy setting and that the game's puzzles and vertical world was captivating and engrossing.
 The review noted a lack of any combat in the game, but found that the exploration made the trade off worth it.
 In an overview of DeSharone's career in 2006, John Szczepaniak wrote in Retro Gamer that Below the Root was a highlight of DeSharone's video game output, a highly ambitious and enjoyable game that gave the player a "constant sense of discovery."

 While being promoted as an educational game, Piazza, Jr. described the game in a contemporary review as blended both action and adventure game genres.
 Retrospectively, Below the Root has been referred to as a Metroidvania game, a portmanteau of two archetypal video games: Super Metroid (1994) and Castlevania: Symphony of the Night (1997).
-The term was only began in to have popular use by video game journalists such as Jeremy Parish of 1up.com in the early 21st century.
+The term only began to see popular use by video game journalists such as Jeremy Parish of 1up.com in the early 21st century.
 The genre refers to two-dimensional platformer games that map out sprawling mazes in which players can progressively discover new abilities and evolve their player character over time.
 GamesTM mentioned the game in their discussion of their article on the history of Metroidvania in 2011, stating that Below the Root may be a little too expansive without a map to guide players, but if they persevere they would be "treated to something special."